Semi-Nonparametric Estimation of Distribution Divergence in Non-Euclidean Spaces: Divergence under RKHS

-If \cref{asm:int_ker} is satisfied, the above function $\calK\times\calK\mapsto\bbR$ is a bounded bilinear functional.
-From \citet[Theorem 4.3.13]{DebMik:B08}, there exists a unique operator $\Psi$ such that the quadratic form of this bilinear functional can be written as
+If \cref{asm:int_ker} is satisfied, the above function $\calK\times\calK\to\bbR$ is a bounded bilinear functional.
+By \citet[Theorem 4.3.13]{DebMik:B08}, there exists a unique operator $\Psi$ such that the quadratic form of this bilinear functional can be written as

-where
+where $\Psi=\E_{\bbQ}[\Phi(X)\otimes\Phi(X)]$.

+It is verifiable that $\Psi$ is a self-adjoint and positive operator, and it is also a compact operator.
+To see this, letting $(e_i)_{i\geq 1}$ be an orthonormal basis of $\calK$, we have